smolBlackCat/progress-tracker/README.md

 ## Support

-If you like what I do and want me to keep doing it, please consider supporting me through [PayPal][paypal-link]
+I love doing what I do and do not usually mind if I am getting paid for it or not.
+However, if you feel like this project deserve to grow, you might like to donate for the project's maintenance [PayPal][paypal-link].
+Thanks for your support!

 [paypal-link]: https://www.paypal.com/donate/?hosted_button_id=9E5ELM2GFRU7U
 [progress-logo]: data/io.github.smolblackcat.Progress.svg